Canadensys/canadensys-view-includes/README.md

 * page.javaScriptSetupCallList : Java Script initialization function(s) to call
 * page.jQueryJavaScriptSetupCallList : Java Script function(s) to call at jQuery initialization (inside $(document).ready(...))
 * footerAdditionalInfoKey : key(in the project language resource) pointing to some text to add in the footer.
 This is currently limited to one text item.
+* footerAdditionalInfoParamKey : name of a variable that would hold a value to be used with `footerAdditionalInfoKey` when this later includes the {0} notation.